zengxianyu/lps/README.md

 # LPS
-There are some problems with the code, I'll update it soon after fixing them
+There are some problems with the code, I'll update it soon after fixing them.
+Old code is in the master branch

 Code for the paper ``Learning to Promote Saliency Detectors" accepted by CVPR 2018.